Can You Safely Use Those Center LATCH Anchors?

 If you want to install your carseat in the center seating position with LATCH and your vehicle manual specifies that you have a set of dedicated lower anchors, go for it!
 It’ll likely be an easier installation for you.
 Don’t forget to check the label on the side of the carseat or the carseat manual for any LATCH weight limits, both rear- and forward-facing.

 If you don’t have specific lower LATCH anchors for the middle seating position, have no worries.
 A seat belt installation is perfectly acceptable since LATCH is a convenience feature.
 If, however, you find that you can’t get a tight installation using the seat belt and you can get a better installation with the lower anchors, it’s preferable to move the carseat to the outboard position and use LATCH.
-An installation where the carseat moves less than 1” trumps the center location of the back seat if you can’t get a tight install there.
+An installation where the carseat moves less than 1” is safer than the center location of the back seat if you can’t get a tight install there.

 Now that you know not to make the #4 mistake of borrowing lower LATCH anchors when you shouldn’t, it’s time to make sure that your child’s harness is snug enough, the chest clip is in the correct location, and the carseat is installed tightly enough.
 I’ve covered 2 of those mistakes in this article, so if you need a refresher on the others, take a glance at this blog: https://carseatblog.com/26763/carseatblog-quick-tip-proper-harness-tightness.